 - Articles and tip sheets can be printed out and provided to team members or posted on bulletin boards in common areas.

 - The president, owner or Safety Director can email a personal letter to all employees about what National Safety Month means for them with the message they want to convey to all employees.

 - Supervisors and managers can lead team safety activities such as conducting safety equipment inspections, developing rescue plans or discussing job specific hazards.

 - Organizational leadership can recognize individuals or teams for positive safety related accomplishments.

 - Spread the word on social media using the provided graphics or awesome photos of team members – don’t forget to tag your posts with #No1GetsHurt.

 Another way to participate in National Safety Month is to add regular safety meetings to your company or organization’s safety and health program.
 Holding regular safety meetings or toolbox talks with your crews, teams and staff is the best way to ensure that your company is meeting and exceeding OSHA’s compliance standards.

 If you want to start safety meetings at your company, or you already have safety meetings but waste time trying to come up with new topics, Weeklysafety.com has everything you need to have successful safety meetings with your team.
-For a super-low monthly price, you have access to hundreds of safety meeting sheets, customized sign-in sheets and over $1800 in free bonuses like a written safety manual, customizable safety orientation and our book “Survival Guide to Keep OSHA Off Your Back”.
+For a super-low monthly price, you have access to hundreds of safety meeting sheets, customized sign-in sheets and tons of free bonuses like a written safety manual, customizable safety orientation and our book “Survival Guide to Keep OSHA Off Your Back”.
 Learn more today at Weeklysafety.com.

 If you got something beneficial out of this article or want to add your ideas, thoughts, or comments about the importance of workplace safety click on the link down below to leave a comment!
 We’d love to hear your thoughts or questions about how safety impacts your organization.